 Academically qualified students with a minimum GPA of 3.50 are encouraged to consider the Fast Track Option.
 This program allows students to take graduate-level courses while they are undergraduates.
 Specific admission requirements can be found in the descriptions of majors.

 Undergraduate students who are admitted to the Fast Track program may take a maximum of 15 specified semester hours of approved graduate courses in EPPS during their senior year.
 These graduate hours may be used to complete the bachelor's degree and to satisfy requirements for the master's degree.

 Students interested in the Fast Track program should consult with the Undergraduate Academic Advisor and complete an application form.
 Students must apply prior to the final 30 credit hours of work for their bachelor's degree.

 For Fast Track admission requirements and completion requirements, click here.

-To learn more about Fast Track options, contact an Academic Advisor.
+To learn more about Fast Track options, contact Christina Rhodes.

 The EPPS Honors Program provides eligible students with the opportunity for recognition at the program level for scholarly performance in degree programs within the School.
 In order to earn EPPS Honors a student must:

 - Graduate with an overall GPA of 3.40 or higher.

 - Graduate with a GPA of 3.40 or higher in their major program of study AND